mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ]
 ```

-So look we get an array of two objects.
+So look we get an array with two objects.
+Here's our first course, that's the *Node* course, and here's the second course, that's the *Angular* course, beautiful.
+Now we can also pass a filter here, so as the first argument to the *find* method, we pass an object, and in this object we add one or more *key value* pairs for filtering.
+So let's say we want to get only the courses for Mukhtar.
+So we set *author* to *Mukhtar*.
+We can pass another property, another filter, *isPublished* and set it to *true*.
+So with this filter